aoustry/dualACOPFsolver/readme.md

 # dualACOPFsolver
-Implementation of a proximal bundle method (PBM) to solve the ACOPF's dual problem.
+Implementation of a proximal bundle method (PBM) to solve the ACOPF's dual problem, which is formulated as an unconstrained concave maximisation problem with a partially separable structure induced by the clique decomposition.
 In particular, we use this PBM as a processing step to polish MOSEK's dual solution.

 # Dependencies